risingwavelabs/risingwave/.github/pull_request_template.md

 -->

-## Checklist For Contributors
+## Checklist

 - [ ] I have written necessary rustdoc comments
 - [ ] I have added necessary unit tests and integration tests
 - [ ] I have added fuzzing tests or opened an issue to track them.
 (Optional, recommended for new SQL features #7934).
-- [ ] My PR contains breaking changes (If it deprecates some features, please create a tracking issue to remove them in the future)
+- [ ] My PR contains breaking changes.
+(If it deprecates some features, please create a tracking issue to remove them in the future).
 - [ ] All checks passed in `./risedev check` (or alias, `./risedev c`)

-## Checklist For Reviewers

-- [ ] I have requested macro/micro-benchmarks as this PR can affect performance substantially, and the results are shown.
+- [ ] My PR changes performance-critical code.
+(Please run macro/micro-benchmarks and show the results.)
 <!-- To manually trigger a benchmark, please check out [Notion](https://www.notion.so/risingwave-labs/Manually-trigger-nexmark-performance-dashboard-test-b784f1eae1cf48889b2645d020b6b7d3). -->

 ## Documentation